 Where can savings be made that will allow the universities and the private sector branded providers to deliver higher quality at lower cost?

 Whilst the lower-priced demand will probably be filled with the older, less fashionable units, the new builds coming to market will have to consider the energy provision for the complex as a way to meet this need.

 Renewable Technology has advanced so much of late, that a plant room built over five years ago could potentially be completely replaced from the savings it could deliver over the next five years when compared to the existing plant provision.

 Even CHP (Combined Heat and Power) units are less popular than two years ago, with much of the hot water demand now being served by an array of Air Sourced Heat Pumps (ASHP) and heating delivered with electric panel heaters.
 This solution can take the strain for all of the building’s domestic hot water base load and be supported by other lower-cost options to deliver savings and potential efficiencies for years to come.
 These units never have baths installed, favouring showers instead, so the water usage is surprisingly low.

 There’s been a fundamental shift towards renewables, with ASHP being just one of the options available.
 As a business, we predicted this change many years ago and were very early adopters in the renewable sector.
 We have a deep knowledge of what delivers long term cost-effective, lower-carbon energy.

-Greening of the heating and hot water supply in both the PBSA and PRS sectors is likely to be driven by legislation, but low ongoing running costs and high levels of occupancy will continue to be the key drivers for the building operators.
+Decarbonisation of the heating and hot water supply in both the PBSA and BTR sectors is likely to be driven by legislation, but low ongoing running costs and high levels of occupancy will continue to be the key drivers for the building operators.

 At Kimpton we live and breathe all aspects of Student Accommodation, Build to Rent, renewable plant room refurbishment and understand what is required for the long term effective maintenance of your student accommodation plant and mechanical services.